 - Grant reimbursements will only be valid for 90 days from the date of the award letter.

 - Other Frequently Asked Questions are listed below.

 BONUS Wood Paddle Program: Approved grant applicants may choose to participate in the wood paddle donation program made available by a net distributor as a courtesy to the USAPA.
 The request can be made at the time of application.
-Applicants are given a choice of 1) A MAXIMUM of 4 WOOD PADDLES and 2 BALLS per portable net system purchased from the USAPA or 2) a TOTAL of 8 WOOD PADDLES.
-Please do NOT rely on this donor program for your startup as the USAPA has no control on the shipment or whether the wood paddles become unavailable.
+Applicants are given a choice of 1) A MAXIMUM of 4 WOOD PADDLES and 2 BALLS or 2) a TOTAL of 8 WOOD PADDLES.
+Please do NOT rely on this donor program for your startup as the USAPA has no control of the shipment or whether the wood paddles become unavailable.

 - Grant approvals are made on reimbursement basis only.
-Within ninety (90) days of the grant being approved, you must send a copy of your receipt(s) and the award letter to the USAPA Finance Department for your grant to become valid and effective.
+Within ninety (90) days following grant approval, you must send a copy of your receipt(s) and the award letter to the USAPA Finance Department for your grant to become valid and effective.
 The receipt(s) should clearly show the person or organization that paid for the equipment, product(s) purchased, the cost of each product and total amount.
+The grant number must be clearly identified when submitting receipts for reimbursement.
+Please identify the mailing address for the reimbursement check if different than the grant approval letter.
 Note: Portable nets must be purchased from USAPA to be reimbursable.

 - The grant is to be used solely for the project as described in your Grant Application.